-Workers and their employers must follow the government guidelines regarding self-quarantine periods, with workers required to notify their employer should self-quarantine be required.
+Workers and their employers must follow the government guidelines regarding self-quarantine periods, with workers required to notify their employer if they need to self-quarantine.

 Employers are also responsible for identifying and managing work health and safety risks, which includes exposure to the virus.
 Businesses and their workers should be familiar with how to prevent the spread of infection.

-Our common workplace relations COVID FAQs below provide answers to common questions or you can read more about workplace risk management from WHSQ or the coronavirus and workplace laws from the FairWork Ombudsman.
+Our common workplace relations COVID-19 FAQs below provide answers to common questions.
+Or, read more about workplace risk management from WHSQ or COVID-19 and workplace laws from the FairWork Ombudsman.

 Common employment FAQs

-The following is a summary of common workplace relations questions employers are facing as a result of the response to Coronavirus.
+The following is a summary of common workplace relations questions employers are facing as a result of the response to COVID-19.

 Questions concerning medical and testing issues must be raised with the appropriate authorities and medical experts*.

 *When calling the medical hotlines please be prepared for a possible lengthy time on-hold to speak to one of the hotline staff.